AionNext/BizCod/Programming Guide/Logic.md

 If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` will be `nil' after this assignement .

-The value `nil` cannot be exlicitely assiged to either data element or a fact.
+The value `nil` cannot be excplicitely assiged to either data element or a fact.

 ## nil vs null